Advertisement

 1 / 8

 We all forget things from time to time.
 Where did I put those car keys?
 What did I need from the store again?
-Forgetfulness is a normal part of aging, but it’s not time to worry about dementia or mild cognitive impairment every time you can’t remember why you walked into a room.
-What’s more, there are a number of things you can do to keep your memory working well into old age.
+The fact is, some forgetfulness is a normal part of aging.
+The good news is that there are things you can do to help keep your memory working well into old age.
 Here’s the science behind keeping your memory sharp.

 couple, seniors, reading, magazine, marriage, relationship